getsentry/sentry-javascript/README.md

 ## Installation and Usage

-To install an SDK, simply add the high-level package, for example:
+To install a SDK, simply add the high-level package, for example:

 ```sh
 npm install --save @sentry/browser